 Why the Last Week of the Kitchen Is Always the Hardest

-A last-week kitchen solves this by striking a balance.
-You pack most of the kitchen early, then keep a small, intentional setup that supports daily life without slowing down the move.
+A last-week kitchen solves this by creating a middle ground.
+You pack most of the kitchen early, then keep a minimal setup that supports daily routines without slowing down the move.

 Start by Decluttering the Kitchen First